Strawberry Rhubarb Loaf

 Fresh strawberry and rhubarb mixed into a cinnamon swirl vanilla cake base, make up this delicious Strawberry Rhubarb Loaf!
 I really should have called it a Strawberry Rhubarb Cinnamon Swirl Cake.
 YES

 I love this time of year when rhubarb plants are ready for eating.
-Rhubarb to me is as natural in the spring as tulips are.
-The plants are getting huge in the garden just waiting to be cut up and put into desserts!
+Rhubarb to me is as natural in spring as tulips are.
+The plants are getting huge in my garden just waiting to be cut up and put into desserts!
 I love rhubarb.
 You?
 It’s an acquired taste so they say, but I think really what it is, is that people are scared of rhubarb because they don’t know what to do with it, or how delicious it tastes.
 Or they have never tried it.
 I’m always amazed when I come across people who have never tried rhubarb, or have never heard of it before.
 And this happens quite a bit, especially in grocery stores.
-More often than not I have to explain to the clerk what rhubarb is, and that yes I’m sure you can eat it.
+More often than not I have to explain to the clerk what rhubarb is, and that yes you can eat it.
 I always get strange looks when I say it’s amazing with strawberries…because it is.
 It really really is.
 In fact you’d be hard pressed to attend one of our family events without at least some dessert with rhubarb in it…like Strawberry Rhubarb Crisp, or Strawberry Rhubarb Muffins or Strawberry Rhubarb Jam.
 So gosh darn delicious!

 A Keeper Recipe!